Quetzaly88/Battleship_P3-python/README.md

     The user has 10 turns until the ships are founded.
 If all the turns are finished the "Game Over" message will show.

+GAMEPLAY ENHANCEMENTS:

+    * During the game, the user will be prompted: "